mikependon/RepoDB.NET/pages/operations/insert.md

 }
 ```

-> Please note that the library will add the newly created value of the identity column into the Dictionary or ExpandoObject object (if not present).
+> Please note that the library will add the newly created value of the identity column into the `Dictionary<string, object>` or `ExpandoObject` object (if not present).

 #### Specific Columns